shorebirdtech/website/src/pages/jobs.md

 what the business needs most, figure out who's going to do it, figure out how to do it (most things I do I've never done before) and then execute.

+You will be responsible for as much of the "business side" of Shorebird as you want.
+There is simply too much for Eric to do alone.
+You will be _building_ out our business capabilities (not managing existing processes), including figuring out how best to reach customers, writing content, debugging our funnel, improving our website, deciding marketing/events/communications strategy, etc.
+I expect someone successful in this role to have a lot of opinions and we will figure out what to do and learn together how to grow Shorebird's business.

 ## Interview Process

 We're most interested in your past projects/accomplishments (do you ship